-The Adelanto Community Benefit Corporation Enterprise Fund is used to account for the activities of the City's nonprofit public benefit corporation.
+The Adelanto Community Benefit Corporation Enterprise Fund is used to account for the activities of the City's nonprofit public benefit corporation that provides for community activities and coordinates beautification and other community enhancement opportunities.

 The Public Utility Authority Enterprise Fund is used to account for the operation and maintenance of the wastewater and water system within the City's boundaries.